T-U-R-A/tura-coding-book/Chapter1and2.typ

 *Explanation* :

-The code finds the maximum subarray sum whose length lies between a and b.
+The code finds the maximum subarray sum whose length lies between `a` and `b`.
 It first builds a prefix sum array so any subarray sum can be computed in O(1).
 A multiset stores candidate prefix sums that can serve as valid subarray starts.
 As the right end moves forward, new valid prefixes are added to the set.
 Prefixes that would make the subarray longer than b are removed.
 The smallest prefix in the set gives the maximum possible subarray ending at the current index.
 The answer is updated by comparing all such valid subarrays efficiently.

 \